opf/openproject/docs/installation-and-operations/installation/docker/README.md

 install and upgrade on your servers.
 However, contrary to the manual or package-based installation, your machine needs to have the Docker Engine installed first, which usually requires a recent operating system.
 Please see the [Docker Engine installation page](https://docs.docker.com/install) if you don't have Docker installed.

+***

+**Supported architectures**

+Starting with OpenProject 12.5.6 we publish our containers for three architectures.

+1. AMD64 (x86)
+2. ARM64
+3. PPC64

+The OpenProject **BIM Edition** is only supported on AMD64, however.

+***

+**Limitations**

+Note that the docker container setup does not allow for integration of repositories within OpenProject.
+You can reference external repositories, but cannot set them up through OpenProject itself.
+For that feature to work, you need to use the packaged installation method.

+**Overview**

-OpenProject with Docker can be launched in two ways:
+OpenProject's docker setup can be launched in two ways:

 1. Multiple containers (recommended), each with a single process inside, using a Compose file.
 Allows to easily choose which services you want to run, and simplifies scaling and monitoring aspects.